 An Imperial marriage would kick off a round of infighting among the major families of the realm that neither Strephon nor the Imperium can afford.
-(Continued from page 35)

 Each group would want the next Empress and next Heir to come from their bloodline.
 The machinations, backbiting, and palace intrigues that an Imperial bridal hunt would engender could do nothing but harm to the Imperium at this stage.
 A new Empress is not the answer.